Skip to content

 Morgane: coping with perinatal grief

-In February, Morgane became the mother of little Eden.
-Unfortunately, on the same day, she and her partner faced the unthinkable: perinatal loss.
-Today she shares her story with us to break the taboo around this ordeal.
+In February, Morgane became a mother to a little boy named Eden.
+Sadly, on the same day, she and her partner faced the unthinkable: perinatal loss.
+Today, she shares her story to break the taboo surrounding this ordeal.

 1. How did your pregnancy go?